Stir Fry

 Instructions

-• Prepare all ingredients by washing and slicing vegetables and meat.
+- Prepare all ingredients by washing and chopping vegetables and protein.

-• Add minced garlic and ginger, sautéing for about 30 seconds.
+- Add minced garlic and grated ginger, sauté for 30 seconds until fragrant.

-• Pour soy sauce over the stir fry and mix well.
+- Pour soy sauce over the mixture and stir well to combine.